How an Arc-Fault Circuit Interrupter (AFCI) Detects Arcs

 What is the main difference between how an AFCI works and how a GFCI works?

-An AFCI (Arc-Fault Circuit Interrupter) works by detecting the unique electrical signatures of hazardous arcs to prevent fires.
+An AFCI (Arc-Fault Circuit Interrupter) works by detecting electrical signatures of hazardous arcs to prevent fires.
 A GFCI (Ground-Fault Circuit Interrupter) works by monitoring for current imbalances between the hot and neutral conductors to prevent electric shock.
-While both are critical safety devices, they protect against entirely different hazards.
+While both are critical safety devices, they protect against different hazards and are required in different locations by the NEC.

 Can nuisance tripping in an arc fault breaker be fixed with firmware updates?